MathildeDTU/41934-Advanced-BIM-F22/README.md

 This project is a part of the 41934 course at DTU, where we, group 4, have chosen LCA as use case.
 The use case is aimed to be relevant for sustainability engineers to help build inventory and overview of building material composistions.
 It is meant to be used in the early design stage of new buildings.

-The disciplinary expertise used to solve the use case is our general knowlegde about LCA.
+The disciplinary expertise used to solve the use case is our general knowledge about LCA.

 The IFC Concepts we will use in our script are HasAssociations of different IFC elements to find the different materials associated to the IFC entities (e.g the material of the beams).